Dinosaur: Largest and smallest

 Scientists will probably never be certain of the largest and smallest dinosaurs to have ever existed.
 This is because only a tiny percentage of animals were ever fossilized and most of these remain buried in the earth.
-Few of the specimens that are recovered are complete skeletons, and impressions of skin and other soft tissues are rare.
+Few non-avian dinosaur specimens that are recovered are complete skeletons, and impressions of skin and other soft tissues are rare.
 Rebuilding a complete skeleton by comparing the size and morphology of bones to those of similar, better-known species is an inexact art, and reconstructing the muscles and other organs of the living animal is, at best, a process of educated guesswork.

 The tallest and heaviest dinosaur known from good skeletons is Giraffatitan brancai (previously classified as a species of Brachiosaurus).
 Its remains were discovered in Tanzania between 1907 and 1912.
 Bones from several similar-sized individuals were incorporated into the skeleton now mounted and on display at the Museum für Naturkunde in Berlin; this mount is 12 m tall and 21.8 to 22.5 m long, and would have belonged to an animal that weighed between 30000 and 60000 kilograms (70000 and 130000 lb).
 The longest complete dinosaur is the 27 m long Diplodocus, which was discovered in Wyoming in the United States and displayed in Pittsburgh's Carnegie Museum of Natural History in 1907.
 The longest dinosaur known from good fossil material is Patagotitan: the skeleton mount in the American Museum of Natural History in New York is 37 meters long.
 The Museo Municipal Carmen Funes in Plaza Huincul, Argentina, has an Argentinosaurus reconstructed skeleton mount that is 39.7 m long.